Navalny’s former chief of staff Leonid Volkov attacked with hammer in Lithuania - KESQ

 By Darya Tarasova and Tara John, CNN

-(CNN) — Russian opposition activist Leonid Volkov, who is the former chief of staff of the late Russian opposition leader Alexey Navalny, was attacked Tuesday outside his house in the Lithuanian capital of Vilnius, according to Navalny’s spokesperson Kira Yarmysh.
+(CNN) — Alexey Navalny’s chief of staff was attacked in Lithuania Tuesday, the Kremlin critic team’s said as it warned that the crackdown on Russia’s opposition outside the country would likely rise following his death last month in an Arctic penal colony.

 “Leonid Volkov has just been attacked outside his house.
-Someone broke a car window and sprayed tear gas in his eyes, after which the attacker started hitting Leonid with a hammer,” Yarmysh said in a social media post.
+Someone broke a car window and sprayed tear gas in his eyes, after which the attacker started hitting Leonid with a hammer,” Navalny’s spokesperson Kira Yarmysh said in a social media post.

 Images shared by Zhdanov showed Volkov with a swollen face and a bloodied leg.
 Shattered glass and blood are seen next to a car in another picture.
 Volkov has since been taken to hospital, Zhdanov said in a social media post.